uiuc-arc/AxProf/README.md

 * `AxProf` contains the source of AxProf.
 * `AxProf/checkerGen` contains the checker function generator component of AxProf.
-* `scripts` contains a tutorial script that uses AxProf.
+* `tutorial` contains a tutorial script that uses AxProf.
+* `examples` contains example scripts for testing some of the benchmarks from the conference paper.

 ---